johannschopplich/unlazy/docs/advanced/build-flags.md

 ## Disable Client Logging <Badge type="info" text="^0.10.2" />

-unlazy will help you locate missing `data-src` or `data-srcset` attributes in your project by logging a warning in the browser console.
+unlazy helps you locate missing `data-src` or `data-srcset` attributes by logging warnings in the browser console.
 An example warning message looks like this:

 ```
 [unlazy] Missing `data-src` or `data-srcset` attribute: <img>
 ```

-If you want to disable these warnings, you can use the following build flag:
+To disable these warnings, use the following build flag:

-- `__UNLAZY_LOGGING__`: This flag is set to `true` by default.
+- `__UNLAZY_LOGGING__`: Set to `false` to disable warnings.
+Default is `true`.